keboola/connection-docs/templates/ai-campaign-executer/ai-campaign-executer.md

 flow 2 is triggered automatically to send the data to Twilio.

 ## Entity Relationship Diagram
 An entity-relationship diagram is a specialized graphic that illustrates the relationships between entities in a data destination.
-LINK NA DIAGRAM

 {: .image-popup}
 ![Entity Relationship Diagram](/templates/ai-campaign-executer/entity-rel-diagram.png)